Sambo vs Judo: What's Actually Different (and Which to Train First)

-The biggest rule difference between SAMBO and Judo is leg locks: SAMBO allows them, Judo bans them.
-The biggest gear difference is footwear: SAMBO is contested in shoes, Judo is barefoot.
-Beyond that, both sports share a jacket-grip throwing foundation, but SAMBO's scoring, ground game, and uniform all diverge from Judo in ways that matter if you're choosing between them or cross-training.
+The biggest rule difference between sambo and judo is leg locks: sambo allows them, judo bans them.
+The biggest gear difference is footwear: sambo is contested in shoes, judo is barefoot.
+Both share a jacket-grip throwing foundation, but sambo's scoring, ground game, and uniform all diverge from judo in ways that matter when choosing between them.

 In this article